jmbucknall/EZDSL/ezdsl.md

 ----------------------------------------------------------------------
 A number of the containers in EZDSL maintain their data objects in some kind of ordered sequence.
-The sequence that they are maintained in is generally defined by the container's Compare property.
+The sequence that they are maintained in is generally defined by the container's `Compare` property.
 Some containers are automatically and always 'sorted': skip lists and binary search trees are two examples.
 Some are never sorted: stacks and queues for example.
 Some containers can be used sorted or
 unsorted: examples are linked lists or double linked lists.
-One container is kept in an ordered sequence, yet that sequence has nothing to do with Compare : the hash table.
+One container is kept in an ordered sequence, yet that sequence has nothing to do with `Compare`: the hash table.
 The boolean array doesn't support storing data objects at all, so this topic doesn't even apply.

-The Compare property is a function that you write (or is one of the supplied functions).
+The `Compare` property is a function that you write (or is one of the supplied functions).
 The routine must compare two data objects and return a negative number (e.g. -1) if the first data object is 'less' than the second, zero if they are equal, and a positive number (e.g.
 1) if the first is greater than the second.
-The Compare function is used only by sorted containers to maintain the internal sorted sequence, or by unsorted containers that implement a Search method.
-In the latter case, the Compare method is just used as an equal or not- equal test.
-Unsorted containers that do not have a Search method do not use the Compare property, and so in these cases it does not have to be set.
+The `Compare` function is used only by sorted containers to maintain the internal sorted sequence, or by unsorted containers that implement a `Search` method.
+In the latter case, the `Compare` method is just used as an equal or not- equal test.
+Unsorted containers that do not have a `Search` method do not use the `Compare` property, and so in these cases it does not have to be set.

 The exception to this rule is the hash table.
-Here data objects are stored in a 'sequence' that enables them to be retrieved very quickly, and yet this sequence has nothing to do with Compare.
-In fact, the Compare property is not used with hash tables so it's pointless to set it.
+Here data objects are stored in a 'sequence' that enables them to be retrieved very quickly, and yet this sequence has nothing to do with `Compare`.
+In fact, the `Compare` property is not used with hash tables so it's pointless to set it.

 Once you accept that certain containers maintain data objects in an ordered sequence, you have to consider the problem of duplicate data objects.
-Two data objects are defined as duplicate if the container's Compare function returns zero when called with them as parameters.
+Two data objects are defined as duplicate if the container's `Compare` function returns zero when called with them as parameters.
 Well, EZDSL enforces a strict rule: sorted containers cannot contain duplicate data objects.
-All sorted containers will raise an exception (with string code edsInsertDup) if you attempt to insert a data object that compares equal to an already inserted data object.
+All sorted containers will raise an exception (with string code `edsInsertDup`) if you attempt to insert a data object that compares equal to an already inserted data object.

 You might have decided that this is a somewhat harsh restriction.